-Brian Ginn is in his second season with the Bears as an offensive quality control coach.
-He also possesses 17 years of coaching experience at the collegiate level, all with the University of Delaware (2000-16).
+Brian Ginn was promoted to assistant special teams coach in 2020, where he will work under coordinator Chris Tabor.
+Ginn completed his second season with the Bears as an offensive quality control coach in 2019.
+He possesses 20 years of coaching experience, including 18 at the collegiate level, all with the University of Delaware (2000-17).

 In 2018, Ginn was part of an offensive staff that helped the Bears average 26.3 points per game, fourth-best in the NFC, and scored 24 or more points 11 times in 2018, the most since scoring 24+ points in 11 games in 1995, and were the only team to hold a second-half lead in every regular-season game in 2018.

-During his 22 seasons affiliated with the Delaware football program as a player and coach, Ginn has been a part of teams that have posted 17 winning seasons that captured five conference titles, six Lambert Cup championships while advancing to the NCAA tournament eight times.
-He helped Delaware capture a national title in 2003 and was part of a coaching staff that made it to the title game two other times (2007 and 2010).
+During his 22 seasons affiliated with the Delaware football program as a player and coach, Ginn was a part of 17 winning seasons that captured five conference titles and six Lambert Cup championships while advancing to the NCAA tournament eight times.
+He helped Delaware capture a national title in 2003 and was part of a coaching staff that made it to the title game on two other occasions (2007 and 2010).

 While a quarterback at Delaware, Ginn was teammates with current Bears head coach Matt Nagy.
 He split time with Nagy as a junior in 1998 before suffering a season-ending broken leg in the third game of the season.
 As a senior captain in 1999, Ginn began the season as Nagy's backup but took over late in the season when Nagy was injured and threw for 997 yards and six touchdowns.

 He and his wife, Rachele, have twin daughters, Addison and Riley, and son, Brayden.